armory/docs/content/en/borealis/borealis-status-ui.md

 ### Secrets

-Manage the secrets that you use for the Remote Network Agent (RNA).
+Manage the secrets that you use for the Remote Network Agent (RNA) and to grant programmatic access to Borealis, such as when you configure the GitHub Action.